k0001/exinst/README.md

 for `Z` is available for the `DemoteRep ('KProxy :: KProxy k)`, that a `Dict1 Z (f :: k -> *)` or more general instance exists, and that the `Y` instance for `Some1 (f :: k -> *)` exists too.

-> TODO: Have something similar to `Dict1` and friends for working with
-> non-singleton types, possibly integrating with 'Data.Constraint.Forall.ForallT'
-> if it made sense to do so.

 Here is the full code needed to have, say, the `Eq`, `Show`, `ToJSON` and `FromJSON` instances available for `Some1 Receptacle`: